Parvin Dabas: Career

 He later starred in films such as The Hero: Love Story of a Spy, Maine Gandhi Ko Nahin Mara and Khosla Ka Ghosla for which he won acclaim.
-In 2005 he gave a guest appearance(as Sudhanshu) in Sarabhai vs Sarabhai TV serial aired on STAR One in one episode directed by Deven Bhojani.
+In 2005 he made a guest appearance (as Sudhanshu) in Sarabhai vs Sarabhai TV serial aired on STAR One in an episode directed by Deven Bhojani.

-He directed his first film Sahi Dhandhe Galat Bande (Right Businesses Wrong Guys) which released on 19 August 2011.
-He won a bronze palm award at the 2011 Mexico International Film Festival and a Silver Remi Award at the Worldfest Houston 2011 (Houston International Film Festival).
+He directed his first film Sahi Dhandhe Galat Bande which released on 19 August 2011.
+He won a Bronze Palm Award at the 2011 Mexico International Film Festival and a Silver Remi Award at the Worldfest Houston 2011 (Houston International Film Festival).
 The film was selected for the Indian Panorama section of the International Film Festival of India 2011, held in Goa from 23 November to 3 December.

+In February 2020 he launched the Pro Panja League tournament with Mr Kiren Rijuju (Sports Minister) and Olympic Boxing Star, Vijender Singh, launching it.
+The first full season with 6 teams of the Pro Panja League was held between 28 July – 13 August 2023 and was telecast live on Sony Sports Network, DD Sports and Fancode.

+Actor and Business Entrepreneur Mr. Suniel Shetty came onboard as a minority stakeholder of the Pro Panja League in August 2023.

 Personal life

 Dabas is also a trained scuba diver and underwater photographer.
 He married actress Preeti Jhangiani on 23 March 2008.
-They have a son Jaiveer on 11 April 2011.
-On 27 September 2016 they had their second child Dev.
-They live in Bandra with family.
+They had a son, Jaiveer, on 11 April 2011.
+On 27 September 2016 they had their second child, Dev.
+The family lives in Bandra.
+Parvin dabas met with an accident on 21 September 2024 and was admitted to the ICU at Holy Family Hospital, Bandra.